Ninnat/ninnat.github.io/_posts/2019-09-15-representation-category.md

 (People call them "adjoints" because they look similar to the adjoints in linear algebra:
 $\langle x,Ay\rangle = \langle A\dgg x,y\rangle$.)
 The functorial viewpoint makes it clear that Frobenius reciprocity is not merely a property but the *raison d'être* of induced representation.
 That induction is defined to satisfy Frobenius reciprocity (the adjoint relation) might be lost if we give a definition of an induced representation first and then prove the adjunction.
-Not only will it be unclear why the definition given is the correct one, but the definitions may also be different depending on which version (left or right) of Frobenius reciprocity we are trying to prove.
+Not only will it be unclear why the definition given is the correct one, but the definition may also be different depending on which version (left or right) of Frobenius reciprocity we are trying to prove.
 For finite groups, the right adjoint is isomorphic to the left adjoint (but not canonically), which is equal to

 $$
 \begin{align}